-So where to begin, even as i type this my mind wonders to a million places.
+So where to begin, even as I type this my mind wonders to a million places.
 I have been a lover of food from a very young age.
 Growing up in a Jamaican household food has always been a big thing, from breakfast to family gatherings food is at the heart of it all as with most families.

 My paternal grandmother lived in St Elizabeth The Delightful District.
 She had chickens goats and a bountiful garden, it was filled with the most amazing fruit and vegetables many I had never seen or heard of before.
-I wold wake in the mornings and help feed the goats, chickens and even took a bull to market (yep just like Jack and the Beanstalk just with a bull lol )
+I would wake in the mornings and help feed the goats, chickens and even took a bull to market (yep just like Jack and the Beanstalk just with a bull lol )

-Life in Jamaica was and still is quite relaxed and many people grow their own produce and raise their own cattle.I remember clearly killing the chickens, watching my Grandmother plucking them before dinner, picking Ackee from the trees and watching the Billy Goat that I feed everyday being hung by its legs as it was butchered (a traumatic event for a child however a good life lesson).
+Life in Jamaica was and still is quite relaxed and many people grow their own produce and raise their own cattle.I remember clearly butchering our own chickens, watching my Grandmother plucking them before dinner, picking Ackee from the trees and watching the Billy Goat that I feed every day being hung by its legs as it was butchered (a traumatic event for a child, however, a good life lesson).

-For me food is life, it is an essential part of us staying alive yet some of us just do it without a second thought, we open the fridge or pop to the shops and buy something to fill our bellies, we do not think about its origin nutritional value its effect on the Eco system or more importantly whats in it.
+For me food is life, it is an essential part of us staying alive yet some of us just do it without a second thought, we open the fridge or pop to the shops and buy something to fill our bellies, we do not think about its original nutritional value its effect on the Eco system or more importantly whats in it.

-I am now a grown woman with my own two children, my daughter is soon to be 21 yrs old and my son is 7 yrs. (yes my tv broke for a while hence the big age gap).Cooking for me is therapeutic, relaxing, creative and fun.
+I am now a grown woman with my own two children, my daughter is soon to be 21 yrs old and my son is 7 yrs.
+Cooking for me is therapeutic, relaxing, creative and fun.
 I have been known to spend a whole day in the kitchen happily.
-I potter around listen to music and create many dishes.
+I potter around listening to music and create many dishes.

 I am presently studying my BA in Professional cookery at the University of West London.
 I still live in the Ealing Borough where I grew up and am happy and extremely proud to live in such a diverse community.